Beginning in the early 18th

 developed, emigrants began to cross Nebraska in great numbers,

-especially after gold was discovered in
+especially after gold was discovered in California in 1849.

 Even before it was legal to do so,